jaracil/nexus/API.md

 # Versions

+## 1.9.x
+### Modified:
+  * `sys.login` returns a metadata field, useful for alternative login methods which need to give the user some data upon login

 ## 1.8.x
 ### Modified:
   * `user.list` return value elements include a new field `createdAt` with a timestamp of user creation